markmelling/rl_navigate/README.md

 1. Navigation.ipynb - this demonstrates how to train the different variants
 2. Report.ipynb - Provides more details on the different agents and models and the results of these trained agents
-3. Navigation_Pixel.ipynb - This demonstrates an agent that uses an image based state
+3. Navigation_Pixel.ipynb - This demonstrates an agent that uses an image based state.

+To make it easy to just view the content of these notebooks I've created PDF versions.

 ### Source code
 All source code, outside of the Jupyter notebooks is stored in the libs folder.
 - dqn.py: provides a function to run multiple espisodes of an agent, automatically saving the model if it achieves the goal
-- agents.py: provides a bas agent class and two subclasses:
+- agents.py: provides a base agent class and two subclasses:
     - AgentExperienceReplay implementing a experience replay algorithm
     - AgentPrioritizedExperienceReplay implementing a prioritised experience replay algorithm
 - models.py: provides a number of alternative Neural Network models: